Bidoofs-Dad/Fabricate/README.md

 ## Usage

 At the moment you are only able to create characters and save them as npc's or pc's.
-We are hoping to add a spell book, beastiary, and leveling characters in the future.
+We are hoping to add a spell book, bestiary, and leveling characters in the future.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>